agfianf/agfianf.github.io/docs/blog/posts/devops-learning/005-project.md

 ### 2. TRY Create a directory with the name `backup_ddmmyyyy`

-we can create a directory with the name `backup_ddmmyyyy` using this command:
+We create a directory with the name `backup_ddmmyyyy` using this command:

 ```bash
 echo $(date +"%d%m%Y_%H%M%S")  # (1)
 # 27022025_093856
 ```

-then we create shell script `backup.sh`:
+Then, we create shell script `backup.sh`:

 !!! quote "backup.sh"